-Below are a few interview tips to help transition the conversation from the grill to the thrill of why a candidate should want to work for you.
+But beyond sweetening the proverbial pot, employers need to view the interview as an opportunity to sell the candidate on the open position as well as the overall company.
+Following are a few interview techniques to help transition the conversation from the grill to the thrill of why a candidate should want to work for you.

+Interviewing is an art.
 Make it a human one.
-Constantly maintaining a poker face and adopting a serious tone doesn't always make an interviewer look experienced.
-And showing all of their cards doesn't make hiring managers look weak; it makes them look approachable.
-Don't play the role of a Nancy Drew or a Sherlock Holmes, solving a slew of mysteries and looking for reasons to count someone out.
-Start with being relatable--make candidates feel comfortable.
-Create an environment where candidates feel they can act like themselves.
+Constantly maintaining a poker face and adopting a serious tone doesn't necessarily make an interviewer look experienced.
+And showing some of your cards doesn't make hiring managers look weak; it often makes them look approachable.
+Don't play the role of a detective digging for clues about why to count someone out.
+Be authentic and relatable so that you make candidates feel comfortable.
+Simply put, create an environment where interviewees feel that they can be themselves.
 It's the best way to get the truest picture of someone's real character.

-Be sure to schedule candidate interviews during a time and date that won't conflict with other priorities.
-Also, keeping cell phones out and email open can set a negative tone for the discussion.
-One-on-ones should be about the candidate's needs, not about diverting attention to other things.
+Etiquette matters.
+Be sure to schedule candidate interviews during a time that won't conflict with any other priorities.
+Also, keeping you phone out and email open can set a negative tone for the discussion.
+One-on-ones should be about the candidate, not multitasking.
 Effective interviewers and hiring managers will manage operational responsibilities by planning ahead.
-The same goes for keeping candidates waiting in the lobby.
-If something unavoidable suddenly pops up, send someone out to meet and greet your candidate.
+The same goes for keeping candidates waiting.
 Respect goes a long way in helping to build a comfortable, trusting environment for truly getting to know someone.

-If hiring for a mid-level marketing professional, two or three interviews should be plenty.
-Considering the position, spending six-plus weeks in the interview process, plus a working half-day devoted to personality assessments and requesting a 90-day business plan are overkill.
+Time is of the essence.
+If, for instance, you’re hiring for a mid-level marketing role, two interviews (tops) should be plenty.
+Spending six-plus weeks in the interview process, plus a working half-day devoted to personality assessments and requesting a 90-day business plan are overkill.
 Save the CIA interviewing for the C-Level professionals.
-They're used to it by that point in their career!

-A few final thoughts.
-According to Gallup, "When every stage in the employee life cycle works together, employees are more engaged, better performers and more likely to stay with your company longer."
-Never forget that the very first phase of that life cycle begins with the candidate interview.
+Never forget that the very first phase of the employee life cycle begins with the candidate interview.
 What people experience during that discussion can ultimately determine whether your organization will have lower turnover and better business results.
-Make it a great experience.
+Use the interview techniques highlighted in this post to make it a great experience!